This profile is part of a chronological series, which should be read in order. The series goes :

 During this era, the Owl encounters severe medical complications.
 They are caused by his gliding serum use.

-These are detailed in the History and Game Stats sections.
+See the History and Game Stats sections for details.

 As the owl nests (part 2)

 The Owl’s bases usually had an imposing throne with owl motifs.

 The Owl once operated from the top floors of this high-rise, with a view over the Stock Exchange.
 Amenities included :